boochow/hvcc_nts1mkii/README.md

 - The `[r time @hv_param]` object receives the knob A value as an integer (0 to 1023).
 Alternatively, `[r time_f @hv_param]` receives a floating-point value between 0.0 and 1.0.
 - The `[r depth @hv_param]` object receives the knob B value as an integer (0 to 1023).
 Alternatively, `[r depth_f @hv_param]` receives a floating-point value between 0.0 and 1.0.

-- [DelFX/RevFX only] The `[r mix @hv_param]` object receives the mix knob (delay/reverb + knob B) value as an integer (-1000 to 1000).
+- With DelFX and RevFX units, the `[r mix @hv_param]` object receives the mix knob (DELAY or REVERB button + knob B) value as an integer (-1000 to 1000).
 Alternatively, `[r mix_f @hv_param]` receives a floating-point value between -1.0 and 1.0.
-The logue SDK assumes that -1000 and -1.0 represent 100% dry sound, zero represents 50% dry/50% wet sound, 1000 and 1.0 represent 100% wet sound.
+Logue SDK assumes that -1000 and -1.0 represent 100% dry sound, zero represents 50% dry/50% wet sound, 1000 and 1.0 represent 100% wet sound.

 ### Parameters (available for all types of units)